How to Care for Philodendron Cordatum (AKA Heartleaf Philo, Cord)

-Philodendron Cordatum is a very common houseplant that is frequently confused for another equally popular indoor houseplant called Pothos.
-Both plants have heart shaped leaves, are trailing/vine plants, and are used similarly as table top or in box planters.
-Even though these two plants are similar in many ways they require different care and come from different plant species.
-With so many similarities how would one tell the difference between these two plants?
+Philodendron cordatum is a houseplant frequently confused for another equally popular indoor houseplant: Pothos.
+Both plants have heart-shaped leaves, are trailing/vine plants, and are used similarly as tabletop or in-box planters.
+Although they are similar in many ways, they require different care and come from different plant species.
+With so many similarities, how can someone tell the difference between these two plants?

 Here are a few ways to distinguish Pothos from Cordatum:

 - Leaf Position: Cordatum leaves most commonly lay down, which creates a cascading look.
 Pothos leaves reach up.

 - Leaf Texture: Cordatum leaves have a somewhat dull texture on older leaves unless they have been shined.
 Pothos have shiny leaves.

 - Trailing Stem: Cordatum has thin stems with leftover leaf husks from leaves that have emerged.
 Pothos has thick stems that only have prominent root nodes—no leaf husks.